wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Rare Metals

-A good monster hunter knows which weapon to bring to slay a beast.
+A good monster hunter knows which weapon to bring to slay which beast.
 Different metals have the potential to overcome a beast’s most impervious resistances.

 <ins>Adamantium:</ins> Nothing is more solid than adamantium.
 An object hit by adamantium takes double damage, including constructs.
 An adamantium object is unbreakable.